mahmoudrd/ynet-news/README.md

 # ynet-news
 A web application which will display ynet's breaking news

-# for using the app:
+# to use the app:
 $ python -m ynet